 - Many famous faces have appeared on the Pictureville stage, including Ray Winstone, Michael Palin, Alan Bennett and Barbara Windsor.

-Using synchronised 35mm projectors, three images are projected simultaneously to produce an ultra-wide picture.
-A 146° curved screen is required to achieve this triptych effect.
+In 1952, Cinerama was launched as the ultimate in immersive cinema.
+It uses synchronised 35mm projectors to project three images simultaneously, producing an ultra-wide picture.
+A 146° curved screen, like the one in Pictureville, is required to achieve this triptych effect.

 Cinerama films are screened as part of Widescreen Weekend, our yearly festival of large-screen formats celebrating the past, present and future of film.